Listen to the post, 3 Ways To Create A Calorie Deficit For Weight Loss, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 He has made a promise to his son Charlie, that he is going to lose 25 pounds, and keep it off forever.

-The word is thermodynamics, which in simple terms, refers to burning more calories than you consume.
+In simple terms, the word is thermodynamics refers to burning more calories than you consume.

 Willy’s first thought was, I’ll just starve myself to create the biggest calorie deficit I can.

-Then 4 seconds go by and he realizes he works at the damn chocolate chip cookie dough factory.
+Then 4 seconds go by and Willy realizes that he works at the damn chocolate chip cookie dough factory.

 He does a little more searching and learns that a decent daily calorie deficit is 500 calories.

-Willy also finds online an calorie calculator to estimate how many calories you burn in a typical day.
+Willy also discovers a decent way to find out how many calories you burn in a typical day by using this online calorie calculator.

-The next day, Willy takes out a piece of paper and writes down 3 different ways to create that 500 calorie deficit.
+The next day, Willy takes out a piece of paper and writes down 3 different ways to create this 500 calorie deficit.

-Willy walks on the treadmill for 60 minutes to see how many calories the treadmill burns.
+Willy wears his activity fitness tracker and walks on the treadmill for 60 minutes to see how many calories the treadmill burns.

-Within 5 minutes of walking on the treadmill, he’s looked at the clock 6 times, and cringes at the thought of doing this mindless and boring cardio workout every day.
+Within 5 minutes of walking on the treadmill, he’s looked at the clock 5 times, and cringes at the thought of doing this mindless and boring cardio activity every day.

-He makes it through the 60 minutes and sees that he burned 400 calories.
+Eventually, he makes it through those 60 minutes and sees that he has burned 400 calories.

-He follows the workout program for one session, finishes in 45 minutes, and feels amazing.
+He follows one of the workouts from the Afterburn workout program and finishes within 45 minutes, and feels amazing.

-He checks his activity tracker and it shows he burned 650 calories.
+Then he checks his activity tracker and it shows that he burned 650 calories.

 After doing the experiments, Willy looks at each strategy carefully.

-Even though they all create a 500 caloric deficit, the process to get there are different.
+Even though they all create that 500 caloric deficit, the process to get there are different.

 According to Willy: